mpitton/git/README.md

 # Project Strava
-Time series visualiser of activity data
+Time series visualiser of activity data.

 # How to
-1. head to https://www.strava.com/settings/api and setup an API key using developers.strava.com as the "Authorization Callback Domain".
-Note your client ID and client secret for step 3.
+1. Head to https://www.strava.com/settings/api and setup an API key using developers.strava.com as the "Authorization Callback Domain".
+Note your client ID and client secret
-2. refer to https://developers.strava.com/docs/reference/#api-Activities-getLoggedInAthleteActivities for step 3
-3. use https://developers.strava.com/playground/#/Activities/getLoggedInAthleteActivities to pull activities.
+2. Use the swagger to pull activities.
 Defaults to most recent 30.
-Make sure to 'authorise' at top of page.
+Make sure to 'authorise' at top of page. https://developers.strava.com/docs/reference/#api-Activities-getLoggedInAthleteActivities
-4. dowload server response as .json file
+3. Dowload server response as .json file
-5. open strava_chart.html and upload file from step 4
+4. Open strava_chart.html and upload your .json file

 # Future scope
 ### API calling
-- auth
+- Auth
-- form with last inputs saved
+- Form with last inputs saved
-- loading animation
+- Loading animation

 ### Local climbs (eg. NSW cat3 climbs)
 #### Curl